-I recently read the following quote from Apple CEO Steve Jobs:
+I once read the following quote from Apple CEO Steve Jobs:

 “You can’t just ask customers what they want and then try to give that to them.
 By the time you get it built, they’ll want something new.”

 Job’s statement reminds me of a similar statement made by Henry Ford many decades before, which was:

 “If I had asked people what they wanted, they would have said faster horses.”

 Both of these statements imply that there’s no value in market research.
 This couldn’t be further from the truth.

 However, I think there is a valid point made by each quote when applied to game changing technologies.
 The automobile was a game changer.
 As a result, before automobiles were around, the average individual couldn’t really fathom what an automobile would be like, let alone state in a survey that they wanted one.

 Likewise, before digital audio/MP3 players were invented, it would have been hard for the average consumer to voice their need for such a product.

 But importantly, after each of these product categories were launched, market research became critical.
 Market research determined what new features to add.
 For cars, it was market research that told manufacturers to increase fuel efficiency, to add better stereo systems, and to increase cargo capacity among others.

 For digital audio/MP3 players, it was market research that told manufacturers to increase screen sizes, increase the battery life, and add storage capacity among others.